 Appealing Outcomes Applied by the Student Affairs Office

-- Students may appeal to the Director, Student Life and Success (or designate) any outcomes applied by the Student Conduct Council or the Manager, Student Affairs.
+- Students may appeal to the Director, Student Life and Success (or designate) any outcomes applied by the Student Conduct Council or the Associate Director, Student Affairs.

 - Appeals must be submitted in writing to the Director, Student Life and Success (or designate) within 10 working days of the initial hearing.
 The writing can be directed to firstname.lastname@example.org.